JetBrains/kotlin-web-site/docs/topics/cross-platform-mobile-development.md

 How do you go about creating a mobile app that can reach Android and iOS audiences?
 In this article, you will find out why more and more mobile engineers are choosing a cross-platform, or multiplatform, mobile development approach.

-## What is cross-platform mobile development?
+## Cross-platform mobile development: definition and solutions

 Multiplatform mobile development is an approach that allows you to build a single mobile application that runs smoothly on several operating systems.
 In cross-platform apps, some or even all of the source code can be shared.
 This means that developers can create and deploy mobile assets that work on both Android and iOS without having to recode them for each individual platform.